adamyanliev/test-regate/doc/public_api_v1/guides/authentication.md

 ---
-title: Authenticate
+title: Authentication
 excerpt: How to authenticate while using the Regate API
-category: 63bd467548701e007e6ae9da
+category: 63ea43a574b0a000123fb6cd
-slug: authenticate
+slug: authentication
 ---

 # Overview